Lacazette's late winner keeps Arsenal in with Champions League shout | Goal.com

 Arsenal stood, eyes fixed on the referee, waiting for the signal.
 And when it came, the celebrations that followed were more of relief than anything else.

-This was a huge win for the Gunners, one that was secured when Alexandre Lacazette’s close-range volley - which had first been ruled out due to an offside flag - was rightly awarded by VAR with just 12 minutes remaining.
+This was a huge win for the Gunners against West Ham, one that was secured when Alexandre Lacazette’s close-range volley - which had first been ruled out due to an offside flag - was rightly awarded by VAR with just 12 minutes remaining.

 It meant they had won three successive games in the Premier League for the first time this season, but more importantly it moved them to within three points of the top five.